Some of the best places to visit in Mesquite Texas

 You can also use their newly released app to plan your itinerary, share plans with friends, and find all the local restaurants, hotels, and more.

 Get excited about the famous Mesquite Championship Rodeo

-Mesquite was declared the “Rodeo Capital of Texas” by the State Senate in 1993.
+Mesquite Texas was declared the “Rodeo Capital of Texas” by the State Senate in 1993.
 The Rodeo has a performance each Saturday evening from June to August.
-You can also catch the Winter Classic Rodeo at Christmas time and the Hip Hop Rodeo and Cowboys of Color.

 Speaking of, Mesquite Championship Rodeo is the only competitive Rodeo in North Texas with cash prizes, so you know you are seeing the best of the best.
 Although you’ll see tourists there, it’s as much of a destination for locals as well as a great place for late night concerts.